misterpeddy/Digital-Logic-Design/README.md

 ##Introduction

 We use computers everyday.
 Yet, not many of us can claim they understand, even on a very high level, how exactly computers operate.
-Yes we all understand there is a RAM, a CPU and everything is represented as 1's and 0's, but do we really understand what happens from the second you press the "On button" and the moment when your operating system's icon comes on the screen?
+Yes we all understand there is a RAM, a CPU and everything is represented as 1's and 0's, but do we really understand what happens from the second you press the "On button" and the moment that your operating system's icon comes on the screen?
 Well let's dive in!

 ##Overview of Computer Architecture